russelldb/riak_core/docs/ring_claim.md

 >
 > Diversity measures how often nodes are close to one another in the preference list.
 The more diverse (spread of distances apart), the more evenly the responsibility for a failed node is spread across the cluster.
 Diversity is calculated by working out the count of each distance for each node pair (currently distances are limited up to target N) and computing the RMS on that.
 Lower diversity score is better, 0 if nodes are perfectly diverse.

-The algorithm calculates then end distribution of vnodes across nodes (by count) up-front, without reference to the current distribution of vnodes.
+The algorithm calculates the end distribution of partition across nodes (by count) up-front, without reference to the current distribution of vnodes.
 These "wants" will produce a cluster with a balanced distribution of vnodes.
-For example if he outcome is a 5-node cluster with a ring-size of 32, the algorithm will allocate a target count to each node of 6 vnodes to 3 nodes, and 7 vnodes to 2 nodes, before beginning the process of proposing transfers.
+For example if the outcome is a 5-node cluster with a ring-size of 32, the algorithm will allocate a target count to each node of 6 vnodes to 3 nodes, and 7 vnodes to 2 nodes, before beginning the process of proposing transfers.

 The algorithm then examines the current ring, and looks for violations and overloads.
 Violations are partitions in breach of target_n_val, with both elements of the pair in violation included in the list of violations.
 Overloads are all the partitions belong to all of the nodes that own more partitions than their target ownership count.
 In most cases when adding nodes to a relatively small cluster, this will be all the partitions.